upleveled/system-setup/windows.md

     3. Open start menu and search for "Docker Desktop".
 Run it.
 This will set up and start Docker.<br><br>
        You will need to run this every time you want to work with Docker after you restart.

-    **Option B - Windows 10 Home:**
+    **Option B - Windows 10/11 Home:**

-    1. Click on the start menu, type in "winver" to the search and verify you have at least Windows 10 version 1903.
+    1. **Windows 10 only:** Click on the start menu, type in "winver" to the search and verify you have at least Windows 10 version 1903.
 If your number is lower than 1903, run Windows Update.<br><br>
        <img src="windows-5-winver.jpg"><br><br>
     2. Open PowerShell as administrator (like in step 1).
     3. Copy and run each of these lines separately in the PowerShell window: